 B.A., Smith College

-Dr. Van Hecke enjoys teaching undergraduate Developmental Psychology: Conception through Adolescence, and graduate and undergraduate Introduction to Statistics.
+Dr. Van Hecke enjoys teaching undergraduate Developmental Psychology: Conception through Adolescence, graduate and undergraduate Introduction to Statistics, and undergraduate Autism for the Professions (co-taught with Mary Carlson in Education and Wendy Krueger in Speech Pathology and Audiology).

 Bal, E., Harden, E., Lamb, D., Vaughan Van Hecke, A., Denver, J., & Porges, S.W.
 (2009).
 Emotion recognition in children with autism spectrum disorders: Relations to eye gaze and autonomic state.
 Journal of Autism and Developmental Disorders, 40, 358-370